Part 3: From Editing Files to Managing Versions¶

 - A cleaner

-- Fewer merge conflicts — smaller, focused changes are less likely to overlap
+- Fewer merge conflicts, as smaller focused changes are less likely to overlap

 - A clear audit trail for documentation decisions